17 Croatia Travel Tips for Before You Go

 As some ideas, you could go island hopping, take a food tour through Istria, explore Zagreb’s unique culture, take a Croatian wine tour, hop on a sailing trip, take a day trip to a national park, or check out Split instead of Dubrovnik.
 To help you figure out where to go, I even put together another epic guide to the top Croatian destinations!

 That said, while you’re in Dubrovnik, there are some activities you need to jump on.
 Like, did you know that Dubrovnik has some amazing Game of Thrones tours?
-Or that walking the old town walls is one of the most popular things to do in the country?
+Or that walking Dubrovnik’s old town walls is one of the most popular things to do in Croatia?

 Speaking of the best places to go, Croatia’s national parks should definitely be on your list.
 In fact, I’d go so far as to say the parks in Croatia are some of the most beautiful in the world.

 Between the pristine lakes of Krka National Park, the sky-high waterfalls of Plitvice Lakes, the lush beauty of Mljet, and the dramatic canyons of Paklenica, you’ll be in nature heaven.